Speed Blur – JSK Moto BMW R9T

 After fitting his bodywork, Samuel was left with space to fill in the frame.
 Rather than covering it with a simple flat panel, he referenced some of BMW’s classic styling trends, in particular, those seen on their 4 wheeled machines.
 The new side panels he created are horizontal interpretations of BMW’s iconic front grille and there’s another unmistakable BMW styling nod up front.

 “We wanted to have the signature BMW angel eye headlight for the motorcycle,” says Samuel.
 “We sourced it from a car although it was a bit too small for the bike”.
-To get around the sizing issue Samuel fabricated an aluminum surround for the headlight that helps to dissipate heat and well as adding a futuristic look to the overall finish of the fairing.
+To get around the sizing issue Samuel fabricated an aluminium surround for the headlight that helps to dissipate heat and well as adding a futuristic look to the overall finish of the fairing.

 Lifting the lightweight bodywork off the bike reveals a custom made fuel cell and there’s a lithium battery tucked away out of sight too.
 As for the rest of the modifications they’re all sitting in plain sight.
 At the rear, you’ll spot a bright blue, fully adjustable H2 Plus mono-shock from Gears Racing.
 The exhaust is a complete custom system from the Slovenian specialists Akrapovic.
 The upswept muffler is held in place by a custom made section of the frame that also allowed the relocation and fitment of ENLiNT rear-set footpegs.